poliastro is a community project, all contributions are more than welcome!

 And point your browser to http://0.0.0.0:8000.

-All new features should be thoroughly tested, and in the ideal case the coverage rate should increase or stay the same.
+tests/directory to get inspiration from.
+All new features and fixes should be tested, and in the ideal case the coverage rate should increase or stay the same.

 To check if your code is correct, run